MEGATr0nnn/Interport-Cargo-Application/README.md

 ## Installing in Visual Studio
 Go to project, manage nuget packages, browse search for "Microsoft.Data.Sqlite" install the package and restart your application.

+# Legal:
+The contents of this project are protected by copyright and are owned by the repository owner and its contributors.
+Under Australian copyright law and GitHub’s Terms of Service, unauthorized reproduction, distribution, or misrepresentation of this work as your own without appropriate attribution or permission is strictly prohibited.
+Failure to comply may lead to penalties, including legal action.